 If you feel like you have been doing all the right things, but underarm sweating remains a problem, try extra precautions.

 Follow the basics: shower often, shower well.
 Scrub with a deodorant soap, and make it a rule not to go anywhere without a shower first.
 Good guidelines are post work-out, pre-work, pre-dinner, especially if there’s a date down the line.
 Stay scrupulous and don’t slack.
 If you feel like you may possibly be a tad, well, fragrant, then you probably are.

-Besides extra-strength antiperspirants, stock up on body sprays, such as a sport one from Adidas.
+Besides extra-strength antiperspirants, stock up on body sprays.
 Don’t camouflage odor with cologne.
 You’ll get a cocktail of sweat and sour scent that’s worse underarm body odor than your original.
 If you’re stuck halfway through the day and feeling self-conscious, bring along emergency antiperspirant wipes for men from Nivea, or zip to the gym at lunchtime for a quick shower.

 There’s also the question of grooming.
 Underarm hair can trap moisture and odor.
 Sweat is actually scentless, and it’s the bacteria that break down the sweat on the surface.
 Just a trim will do wonders.
 With help from body hair trimmers like Wahl’s, you can decrease your underarm body odor by reducing your bacteria haven.

 Summertime can be problem-time, especially for businessmen.
 If you feel pressure to wear short sleeved business shirts but you don’t like the look, try a linen-cotton blend long sleeved shirts.
 Brooks Brothers stocks some smart versions at affordable prices.